oayres/react-ssr/README.md

 Also, there's a couple of caveats for now.
 We're working on them:

 - Only tested with React Router v4 static routing for now. v3 or less support will likely be added soon.
 Ultimately we recommend you upgrade
+- Untested on anything but flat routes currently (about to move onto nested)
 - Your React components _must_ must be an export default, higher order components should be wrapped with decorators, rather than inline around the class name:
 ```jsx
 @myDecorator